 “Exercise gets the blood circulating, and the release of epinephrine and norepinephrine gives you energy,” he says.
 “Activity often makes [people with fibromyalgia] feel better.”

 Not sure what’s causing your pain?
-Click here to learn more about Baylor Plano’s pain management team.
-To find a doctor on the Baylor Plano medical staff who can help, click here.
+Click here to learn more about Baylor Scott & White - Plano’s pain management team.
+To find a doctor on the Baylor Scott & White - Plano medical staff who can help, click here.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |